 Participation in the Lord’s Supper reminds and encourages believers to strive for unity in their relationships with others.
 In fact, Jesus instructs us to repair broken relationships before we come to worship.

-If you are offering your gift and there remember that your brother has something against you, leave your gift there in front of the altar.
-First go and be reconciled to your brother; then come and offer your gift (Matthew 5:23, 24).
+“Therefore, if you are offering your gift at the altar and there remember that your brother or sister has something against you, leave your gift there in front of the altar.
+First go and be reconciled to them; then come and offer your gift” (Matthew 5:23, 24).

 A Lesson in Humility